Chicago family (37): 529 or retirement first?

 The question comes up constantly for families with kids: should we fund 529 college accounts now, or keep the extra money in retirement accounts first?
 Both goals matter deeply, and the answer almost always involves tradeoffs that compound over decades.

-This scenario pack models a Chicago-area dual-income household, both partners age 37, with children ages 5 and 8.
-The family has $85,000 already saved for retirement and roughly $2,000–$2,400/month available for long-term financial goals after housing, childcare, food, transport, and debt minimums.
+This comparison models a Chicago-area dual-income household, both partners age 37, with two school-age children.
+The family has $85,000 already saved for retirement and room for a modest-to-strong long-term savings push after housing, childcare, food, transport, and debt minimums.
+That setup sits inside the research brief's broader $140,000-$220,000 gross-income band and roughly $8,500-$11,000/month family-spending range.
 It compares three allocation strategies across three return environments.

 Who this scenario is for